1. Ada

 Sometimes, FSH levels are found to be higher than the norm.
 This can be accompanied by either low, normal, or high sex hormone levels.

 The state of having high blood FSH levels and low sex hormone levels is called hypergonadotropic hypogonadism.
 In certain conditions or situations, the gonads fail to produce enough sex hormones.
-When this happens, the HPG axis sends feedback to the hypothalamus and the pituitary, informing it that more FSH and LH is needed to normalize their levels.
+When this happens, the HPG axis sends feedback to the hypothalamus and the pituitary, informing it that more FSH and LH are needed to normalize their levels.
 In response to this, FSH levels rise above the normal range, which can be detected by a blood test.
 3

 Many different conditions and syndromes can cause hypergonadotropic hypogonadism.
 These range from chromosomal and genetic mutations and mutations in the structure of FSH and LH themselves, to Turner Syndrome and Klinefelter Syndrome.
 Onset can also occur later in life, though this is rarer.
 Absent or irregular periods and infertility are common presenting complaints.
 6